Social Contribution Activities

 Conservation of Biodiversity

-Toshiba Group has set five activity themes with reference to the new globally-shared targets for the conservation of biodiversity*, and promotes employees’ participation within and outside the operational sites.
+Toshiba Group has set 5 activity themes for the conservation of biodiversity*, and promotes activities with employees participation in and outside the sites.

-* With reference to the updated zero draft of the Post-2020 Global Biodiversity Framework (issued in August 2020), a framework that the Conference of the Parties to the Convention on Biological Diversity aims to develop , we set the following five activity themes: (1) Building of ecosystem networks, (2) Conservation of rare species, promotion of ex situ conservation, (3) Response to marine plastics issues, (4) Response to climate change (mitigation, adaptation), and (5) Conservation of water .
+- (1) Building of ecosystem networks, (2) Conservation of rare species, promotion of ex situ conservation, (3) Response to marine plastics issues, (4) Response to climate change (mitigation, adaptation), and (5) Conservation of water.

-Sending Doctors and Dentists to Areas around the Toshiba Factory in the Philippines
+Contributing to Health Care in Areas around the Toshiba Factory in the Philippines

 Medical treatment is provided free of charge.